conery/op-server/docs/data.md

 | E | 1.2 | 0.2 | 1.0 | 0.96 | 0.3 | 1.0 |
 | F | 0.5 | 0.1 | 1.0 | 0.40 | 0.15 | 1.0 |

-> _Note: the barrier table and passability table have the same rows and row labels, so all this information could go in a single table.
+> _The barrier table and passability table have the same rows and row labels, so all this information could go in a single table.
 We split them into two tables to make it easier to keep track of passability values._

 The two targets in the manual are referred to simply as "T1" and "T2", but we put them in a table to show how longer descriptions are represented: